Foodie bucket list : 9 ways to experience Queensland’s food culture

 This red crustacean is the definition of evolution, built with thin nippers for slicing open scallop shells.

-Unlike other crabs in the family, this one is endemic to Queensland – available cooked and raw from the trawlers in Mooloolaba and served at fine dining restaurants across the state, such as Wasabi and Sum Yung Guys.
+Unlike other crabs in the family, this one is endemic to Queensland – available cooked and raw from the trawlers in Mooloolaba and served at fine dining restaurants across the state, such as Sum Yung Guys.

 3. Organic Beef